Volunteer

 Train

-Approved advocate candidates receive 20 hours of in-depth training in preparation to support the hotline with an additional 12 hours of continuing education throughout the year.
+Approved advocate candidates must attend 20 hours of in-depth training in preparation to support the hotline with an additional 12 hours of mandatory continuing education throughout the year.

 Call in-take